isomerpages/moe-loyangviewsec/_about-us/School Ethos/School Rules.md

 <p>3.2&nbsp;&nbsp; The school uniform, which consists of the school shirt/blouse
-or the school polo t-shirt, together with a pair of shorts, trousers or skirt, is to be worn in the proper manner whenever a student comes to school and at all school­related activities, including those held during the school vacation or beyond the school premises.
+or the school polo t-shirt, together with a pair of shorts, trousers or skirt, is to be worn in the proper manner whenever a student comes to school and at all school ­related activities, including those held during the school vacation or beyond the school premises.
 Should students choose to wear an outer clothing, they are only allowed to wear the school windbreaker.</p>
 <p>3.3&nbsp;&nbsp; Students are to wear the prescribed school uniform and
 modification to the uniform is not allowed.</p>
 <p>&nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; 3.3.1&nbsp;&nbsp; Skirts must be